process-analytics/bpmn-visualization-js/docs/development/bpmn-support-how-to.md

 * Depending on the BPMN element, you may also have to add tests about `default sequence flow` and/or `conditional sequence flow` support (see `ShapeBpmnElementKind` for more details)
 * No need to create specific XML tests, the XML parsing is tested globally using BPMN files for various BPMN vendors.
-* the `mxGraph` style for the shape must be tested as well, see `StyleConfigurator`
+* The `mxGraph` style for the shape must be tested as well, see `StyleConfigurator`

 #### End To End tests

-* update model test, mainly to ensure that the new BPMN element is now stored in the `mxGraph model`, see `mxGraph.model.test.ts`.
+* Update model test, mainly to ensure that the new BPMN element is now stored in the `mxGraph model`, see `mxGraph.model.test.ts`.
-* fixtures bpmn diagrams used by model tests
+* Fixtures bpmn diagrams used by model tests:
-  * name starts with `model-`
+  * Name starts with `model-`
+  * Generally, update the `test/fixtures/model-complete-semantic.bpmn` file with the newly introduced file and update the model expectation accordingly. \
+    See this Pull Request as example: [[FEAT] Detect Business rule task](https://github.com/process-analytics/bpmn-visualization-js/pull/669/files#diff-ba360f5636b87293c740da307c4ec30c3aa5e8824ffa02e549a78dc8e0113320)
+    * Add corresponding **Semantic** section
+    * Add corresponding **Diagram** section
-  * generally, update the `test/fixtures/model-complete-semantic.bpmn` file with the newly introduced file and update the model expectation accordingly. in this file, please adjust shape coordinates to ensure new elements can be easily shown with a viewer and don't overlap with existing elements
+    * Please, adjust shape coordinates to ensure new elements can be easily shown with a viewer and don't overlap with existing elements
-  * for special cases, a dedicated test using a specific file.
+  * For special cases, a dedicated test using a specific file.
 Please communicate with the Core Development Team if you think you need a dedicated file.

+💡 If you have a format problem with the BPMN file of the test, the easier way to find the error & fix it is to load the file in your favorite BPMN editor. \
+But be carefull, all the BPMN vendors don't support all the BPMN elements and not the same. \
+So before commit the modification, verify that some elements/configuration are not deleted.

 #### Visual testing

-* sometimes the new BPMN element already exists in the test BPMN diagram, so it will be rendered and test will fail.
-In that case, update the reference snapshot
+* Sometimes the new BPMN element already exists in the test BPMN diagram, so it will be rendered and test will fail.
+In that case, update the reference snapshot.
-* otherwise, add the new element (follow practices described in the [./testing.md](testing) documentation)
+* Otherwise, add the new element (follow practices described in the [./testing.md](testing) documentation)

 ## Elements rendering

 Overview of tasks to be achieved:
-- use the final icon chosen for the BPMN Elements.
+- Use the final icon chosen for the BPMN Elements.
-- add/update visual tests
+- Add/Update visual tests
-- update the BPMN support documentation (see also [icons license](#icons-license))
+- Update the BPMN support documentation (see also [icons license](#icons-license))

 Refer to existing Pull Requests to have a better view about the work to do, for instance:
 - [Error Event Rendering Pull Request](https://github.com/process-analytics/bpmn-visualization-js/pull/505/files)